streetmix/streetmix/docs/technical/installing-streetmix.rst

    In general, Sequelize will print a confirmation or an error after completing each command.
 If creating the database is successful, you should be able to see the database using psql, PgAdmin, or other tools.
 A modern, open source, and cross-platform database GUI tool is `Beekeeper Studio <https://www.beekeeperstudio.io/>`_.
 The database needs to successfully exist before migrations can occur.

+   Notice that the database create and migrate commands are run a second time prepended with ``NODE_ENV=test``.
+This is because your local environment and a test environment use different database instances, and both of them need to be set up.

-   Currently, you cannot run Streetmix without successfully creating a database, so this is an important step!
+   You cannot run Streetmix without successfully creating a database, so this is an important step!

 .. _install-env-vars: